ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 ### ECDSA-based Token Type {#ecdsa-sig-functions}

-This section describes the implementation details of the signature scheme with key blinding and unblinding functions introduced in {{anon-issuer-origin-id}} using
+This section describes the implementation details of the signature scheme with key blinding and unblinding functions introduced in {{issuers-origin-alias}} using
 {{ECDSA}} with P-384 as the underlying elliptic curve and SHA-384 as the corresponding hash function.